bearswang/bearswang/README.md

 I have worked on projects related to robot perception, navigation, communication, and simulation.

-I have some publications on IEEE NETW/MCOM/TWC/TITS/RAL/ICRA and received awards from IEEE SPCC/ICC/ICCCS/TWC/WCL.
+I have journal publications on IEEE JSAC/NETW/MCOM/TWC/TITS/JSTSP/RAL and conference publications on ICRA/IROS/ICASSP/ICC.

+I have received awards from IEEE SPCC/ICC/ICCCS/TWC/WCL.

 Look forward to an exciting collaboration with you!